What The Latest Immigration Polls Do (And Don't) Say

 What Americans do seem to believe

-Americans' support on any given issue can jump around from month to month, and depending on when and how the questions are asked, the answers can be interpreted any number of ways.
+Americans' support on any given issue can jump around over time, and depending on when and how the questions are asked, the answers can be interpreted any number of ways.
 But based on an array of reputable polling, here are a few reasonable conclusions to draw.

 1. Americans support letting DACA recipients stay.

 That latest poll from the Washington Post found that 87 percent of Americans support "a program that allows undocumented immigrants to stay in the United States if they arrived here as a child, completed high school or military service and have not been convicted of a serious crime."
 An NBC News/Survey Monkey poll released Tuesday likewise found that 66 percent of Americans support "the DACA (Deferred Action for Childhood Arrivals) policy, which protects those who were brought into the United States as undocumented children from being deported."

-There's a 20-point gap there, but these two results do join months of poll findings showing that find that a majority of Americans support the idea behind DACA, allowing children brought to the U.S. illegally to stay in the U.S.
+There's a more than 20-point gap there, but these two results do join months of poll findings showing that find that a majority of Americans support the idea behind DACA, allowing children brought to the U.S. illegally to stay in the U.S.

 2. Americans aren't that wild about a "wall."
 (A different kind of fence, however ...)